onqtam/headjack/src/competition.md

 Anything without built-in incentives is not suitable as a foundation

+Guaranteed resolvability

+Signing with a private ley requires it to always be loaded - for every new event Contrast that to auth tokens - they are created once and reused many times - only the point of creation needs the highest security

 with farcaster all the activity of a user is chained linearly & merklized and that means there's a bottleneck https://www.youtube.com/watch?v=1TVI2uKgHtY